Tomasz Zdebel: Early life

 Zdebel was born and raised in Katowice, Poland.
 His father was a football player who worked as a miner during the week.
 In 1988 the family emigrated to Düsseldorf.

-Club career
+Playing career

 Zdebel started playing football with the local club GKS Katowice.
 Having emigrated to Germany, he joined the youth team of Fortuna Düsseldorf.
 He started his senior career in 1990, the year he received German citizenship, at Rot-Weiss Essen.
 One year later the team was relegated from the Bundesliga.
 In 1992 Zdebel joined 1.
 FC Köln and played for their reserve team.
 In 1993, he debuted for the first team.

 He left Cologne in 1997 and moved to Lierse.
 In his first season the club finished seventh and qualified for the 1997–98 UEFA Champions League.
 The next season Lierse won the Belgian Cup.
 Zdebel played as central midfielder and as a defender for Lierse.

 In 2000, Zdebel moved to Turkey and signed with Gençlerbirliği S.K.
 In 2003, he returned to Germany and joined VfL Bochum.